NOTE: This story contains language that may be offensive to some.

 Here is a link to that contract:

 While we respect every employee’s right to freedom of speech, with those rights comes a responsibility to do so in ways that are appropriate and sensitive to others, particularly to the people we serve.

-CEO Eric Gordon, who on December 30 cautioned all CMSD staff members to show respect for feelings on both sides of this difficult issue, said the hurtful comments in the alleged post are contrary to his expectation that staff will promote peace and understanding among those who disagree about or who struggle to make sense of this tragedy.
+CEO Eric Gordon continues to caution all CMSD staff members to show respect for feelings on both sides of difficult issues.
+Hurtful comments on social media are contrary to our expectation that all CMSD staff will promote peace and understanding among those who disagree about or who struggle to make sense of tragic or controversial actions."